ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - React - Integrating React App with backend.md

 API_URL:
+- create config/api.js
 - declare as const an export/import
 - (don't introduce environment variables yet)

+Note:
+- day is heavy (we see a lot of code).
+- try to make it as light & fast as possible

+@todo:
+- create quick exercise (ex. bug hunt with functionality for "Project details page")

 -->

+- navigate to module2 directory
-- `npm create vite@latest integrating-react-app -- --template react`
+- `npm create vite@latest react-project-management -- --template react`
+- cd react-project-management
+- code -r .
+- npm install
+- npm run dev

+To run on a specific port:
+- npm run dev -- --port=3002